A small yellow flower, by a tree root, in a patch of rocky, red dirt

 Political stagnation over the past 30 years has led to differences and divisions being amplified.
 This makes Nation Building — emphasising our common interests — fundamental to political renewal.

-Important nation building activities include: Strengthening engagement and respect for Australia's First Nations peoples, Tax reform, Energy security, secure Housing, and tackling Intergenerational trauma.
+Important nation building activities include: Tax reform, Strengthening engagement and respect for Australia's First Nations peoples, Energy security, secure Housing, and tackling Intergenerational trauma.
+These activities guide Common Endeavour's policy focus.

 the Common Good